mirage-id/enterprise_docs/identity.md

       "path": "/:id/flash",
       "method": "post",
-      "description": "get a new proxy container and ip address for a flash identity" },
-    {
-      "path": "/:id/refresh",
-      "method": "post",
-      "description": "get a new proxy container and ip address for a standard identity" }
+      "description": "get a new proxy container and ip address for a flash identity" }
   ]
 }